After 67 days of COVID lockdown, here’s how my work productivity has changed

 There’s a constant stream of grammar questions.
 In all sorts of languages.
 And “hey, come look at this!”.

 Motivation needs to be kept up, especially as the days go on.
 Physical exercise also needs to happen.
 Meals and fruit time happen independently whether you’re “in the zone” with a work-related thing or not.

-And instead of focusing on work tasks at hand, my brain is focused on dusting off remote algebra memories.
+And instead of focusing on work tasks at hand while “working” from home, my brain focuses on dusting off remote algebra memories.

 Productivity killer 2: Locked up!

 The second productivity killer is mental.
 Well, a bit physical too.

 Cause mandatory home lockdown means you can’t go out.
 As in you’re home all the freaking time.
 Except for buying groceries.
 (Update: we are now allowed out for 1 hour per day, within 1km, max.)

 Normally after a day spent working from home, I always go OUT.

 I make sure to meet people, go for coffees, catch some rays of sun or the occasional beer.

 Not meeting people is definitely one of the hardest things.